potix/belog/README.md

 ## create custom fileter

-- Your filter struct have to method of filter interface
+- Your filter struct have to method of filter interface.

 ```
 type Filter interface {